ajananth/synapse-analytics-integration-external-orchestrating-systems/README.md

 Azure Synapse Analytics makes use of the Synapse Studio interface for enabling collaboration between data engineers, data scientists and end users.
 In addition to making use of Synapse Studio, an organisation could make use of interfaces made available by Azure such as the REST API framework, Azure CLI & SDKs to integrate Synapse Analytics with its own internal systems.
 By doing so, an external system could automate processes such as execution of pipelines & spark jobs while another could monitor the progress of jobs and action failures, etc.

 In this article, I've captured the steps required to perform both management & data plane operations using Azure's REST API framework using a few examples.
 The testing was done using Postman as a client, but any application capable of making REST API calls can leverage the same process.
-The same concepts apply to other interfaces such as the Azure CLI, Python SDK, etc. so if the preference is to use those interfaces, the corresponding methods can be called.
+The same concepts apply to other interfaces such as the Azure CLI, Python SDK, etc. so if the preference is to use those interfaces, equivalent methods can be called.
+Refer to the Appendix section for links.

 ## Create a Registered Application